you-zhou/notes/dev.md

 ### dictionary
+It is a building block in Python.
+Classes, namespaces, and modules in Python are all implemented using a dictionary under the covers.
 From Python 3.6, dictionary items are ordered based on key insertion order.

 #### Two way to create a dictionary